ICS491TeamLucio/lucio.github.io/index.md

 <img width="200px" src="images/contact1.png"/>

 ### Milestone 2
 For Milestone 2 additional fixes were added to the project, the front page images were updated, cards were added to the front page, the design of the website bar, footer and headers were updated.
 The QA page was also updated and the contact us page was updated into cards.
 A new platform for the backend called highcharts was also implemented instead of the matplotlib for the listing page.
+However we did had to make some changes to the issues since we realized that a tutorial guide would be better made after finishing the backend of the project and we decided to use a new platform called highcharts instead of matplotlib.
 Milestone 2 started on September 23, 2017 and ended on November 1, 2017

 <img width="200px" src="images/frontpage2.JPG"/>